primd-os/website/README.md

 # PRIMD Website

 The source code for primd.net.
-Uses the [SAFE Stack](https://safe-stack.github.io/).
 Run on AWS Lightsail server.